zephyrj/sim-racing-tools/README.md

 ```
 py -m pip install git+https://github.com/zephyrj/sim-racing-tools@main
 ```
-The tools will now be installed and available from a python console within your environment
+The tools will now be installed and available from a inside your virtual environment.

 ## Things you can do
 [Clone existing AC car](sim_racing_tools/assetto_corsa/docs/clone_car.md)